springernature/vpat/springerlink.md

 <br><br>
 Content contained inside tab interfaces (e.g. tables of contents in Books) cannot be operated by keyboard alone.
 We are actively working to repair these problems.
 <br><br>
+SpringerLink offers multimedia content through the third party MovingImage platform, or as downloadable video files in various formats.

 Video content located at link.springer.com/video can generally be operated without the use of a mouse, but some video functions (including turning on closed captions) cannot be operated by keyboard alone.
 Additionally, keyboard users are unable to toggle between the "details" and "transcript" tabs below the video.
 We are actively working to repair these problems.

+Video content elsewhere (e.g. chapters or articles) cannot currently be operated with the keyboard.
+We are actively working to repair this problem.
 <br><br>
 The SpringerLink checkout process pages are rendered in two separate designs.
 We are in the process of transferring all content from the older design (located at checkout.springer.com) to the newer design (located at order.springer.com).
 <br><br>